haroldtreen/readmeio-sync/README.md

 \- = Directory

 The order numbers where determine the order that the documents/categories are organized.
+If you don't want a document to be uploaded, remove the order number from the beginning of its name.

 ##### Document File Structure
 Readmeio-sync does special parsing of your markdown files to: